Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 "**Sure**, we could take our time. **And** miss out on the good seats!"
 And she already ran away, eyes looking backwards.
 Just as she turned, some shadow was dashing at her, and she jumped, barely dodged it, "Oops."

-The kid dashed quickly through Rex and knocked him on his pelvis, "**Owww...**" His hands quickly touched where he's hit; Pyra and the others looked the kid running off, disappearing towards the main building.
+The kid dashed quickly through Rex and knocked him on his pelvis, "**Owww...**" His hands quickly touched where he's hit; Pyra and the others overlooked the kid running off, disappearing towards the dock.
 "What was that kid's problem?"

-Then Pyra noticed, "**Rex!
+Then Pyra noticed something else, "**Rex!
 Your bag!**"

 "Huh?"
 He looked to where he'd put his bag, on the pelvis.
 Gone.
 "No... **No!
 NOOO!!!**"